arpspoof/UnityKinematics/wiki/TutorialBeginner.md

 + _maxPhysicalFPS_: This specifies how many physical frames can have in one physical second.
 As an example for simulators, if the simulation is running in constant time step, just set this to ```int(1.0 / timeStep)``` (it has to be an integer).
 + _dataProvider_: An instance to a data provider.
 + _commandHandler_: An instance to a command handler.
++ _rpcTimeout_: Timeout value for any netword call.
+Default is 2000ms.
+Any network call not responded after this limit will be cancelled.
+Please adjust this value according to your network transmission speed.

 A sample call looks like:
 ```python
 InitRenderController("localhost", 8080, "localhost", 8081, 1000, dataProvider, commandHandler)